 Please believe me when I tell you this essay is not an exercise in virtue signaling.
 Like someone who stops drinking for the month of January, or perhaps indefinitely, I found it edifying to write this stuff down — to better process and perhaps defend (to myself) the quality of the decision-making involved.
 So, in no particular order of importance, let it be known that I’ve sworn off the NFL because:

 1) It can kill you apparently.
 Not everyone who plays NFL football (or college football, or high school football) develops CTE-induced aphasia and dies, of course.
 But enough of them have, and enough exhibit these debilitating cognitive effects in the long term to make a compelling adverse case.
-Roman gladiators may have been the all-pro middle linebackers of their time, but eventually they were born from the arena in pieces.
-Free will allows anyone the license to play that game, but I’m free to opt out that sort of spectacle… How parents can allow their children to play the game, knowing what we now know, I truly do not understand.
+Roman gladiators may have been the all-pro middle linebackers of their time, but eventually they were borne from the arena in pieces.
+Free will allows anyone the license to play that game, but I’m free to opt out of that sort of spectacle… How parents can allow their children to play the game, knowing what we now know, I truly do not understand.
 Create for yourself a Google alert for “High School Football Spinal Cord and Head Injuries” and witness the sickening news trickle in each Friday night, often via the live-Tweets of sportswriters who witness yet another ambulance on the field, under the klieg lights of small town America.
 It’s no shock to learn participation is falling across the country.
 I predict that, in 20 years, no public high school in the nation will have 11-man, tackle football teams, because no public school system will have the money to cover the liability insurance.
 Kids will continue to play football, or course, but only via private clubs.
 Like Rollerball.